rachelando/scaffolding/source/7-colour-contrast.rst

 Colour contrast and its importance
 -------------------------------------

-Put simply, colour contrast is how different one colour is from another colour.
+Put simply, colour contrast is **how different one colour is from another colour**.
 Measuring colour contrast requires **2 colours** to be compared against each other.
 Colour contrast is particularly important for text and other essential elements.